eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 We love the [C++ core guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 If in doubt please try to follow them as well as our unwritten conventions in the existing parts of the code base.
 Please format your code with the provided [clang-format](https://clang.llvm.org/docs/ClangFormat.html) and [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) before raising a pull request.
-Nowadays many IDEs read the clang-format file.
+Nowadays, many IDEs read the clang-format file.

 We created some handy rules to highlight some specifics that you might not be used to in other FOSS projects.
 They are